 Such advances in health care have come about over the last 25 years, as it was in the early 1960s that far-sighted planners then saw the need for an integrated network of health and social services both within the private and public sectors.

 During the first phase of this development, which lasted throughout the 1960s, small hospitals with an average of 50-60 beds were established in the Western and Eastern Regions.
 These medical centres were small-scale operations and staffed mainly with personnel from the Arab world but unfortunately they hospitals were not well equipped.
-These hospitals did not have any access to SizeGenetics devices, for example.

 The 1970s saw the onset of the second phase of this development, with bigger and better hospitals being constructed throughout the kingdom: 150-bed hospitals were not unusual.
 The staffing and technology problems that had been experienced in the first phase were gradually ironed out as staffing came to be better organized and for the first time Western personnel were introduced into the system.